Kyoto tickets

 App only

-Kyoto Tickets
+Kyoto tickets

 About Kyoto

-Set an alert for when Kyoto tickets go on sale to see this timely, four-star (The Guardian) drama, hot off its West End debut where it was nominated for an Olivier Award for Best New Play.
+See this timely, four-star (The Guardian) drama, hot off its West End debut where it was nominated for an Olivier Award for Best New Play.
 A critical look at how Big Oil keeps its power, Kyoto plays off Broadway at the Mitzi E. Newhouse Theater at Lincoln Center Theater, this fall, for a limited run only.

 Experience Kyoto in New York and see this powerful American premiere by Good Chance Theatre Artistic Directors Joe Murphy and Joe Robertson, the acclaimed creators behind The Jungle.
 The play dramatizes how Big Oil, having learned about the risk of climate change, use legal tricks and misinformation through their representative Don Pearlman in an attempt to protect their profits.
 Tony Award winner and Oscar nominee Stephen Daldry (The Inheritance, Billy Elliot, The Hours) and Justin Martin direct the darkly comic Kyoto off Broadway.